myfempy

 About

-Myfempy is a python package based on finite element method for scientific analysis.
+myfempy is a python package based on finite element method to multiphysics analysis.
 The code is open source and intended for educational and scientific purposes only, not recommended to commercial use.
-You can help us by contributing with a donation on the main project page, read the support options.
+The name myfempy is an acronym for MultiphYsics Finite Elements Module to PYthon.
+You can help us by contributing with the main project, send us a mensage Github Discussions.
 If you use myfempy in your research, the developers would be grateful if you could cite in your work.

 Installation